 On 16 December every year the sun shines down through a small hole in the centre of the Voortrekker Monument roof, onto the Cenotaph, lighting up the enscribed words: "Ons vir jou Suid Africa" ("We for thee, South Africa").
 Many thousands of South African's travel from a far for this special memorial event.

-Find accommodation in the City of Tshwane (previously Pretoria), and visit the Pretoria City Hall during your visit.
+Find accommodation in the City of Tshwane (previously Pretoria), and visit the Voortrekker Monument during your visit.